kourouklides/artificial_neural_networks/code/applications/sequential_data/README.md

 __Time Series Forecasting__ can be: (i) _One-Step ahead_, (ii) _Multi-Step ahead_ or (iii) _Dynamic_.

-Multi-Step ahead Time Series Forecasting can have three main strategies:
+Multi-Step ahead Time Series Forecasting has [four main strategies](https://machinelearningmastery.com/multi-step-time-series-forecasting/):

 1. _Direct Strategy_*, when creating many separate models, one for each time step ahead.